 Great Yarmouth is the gateway to the Norfolk Broads.
 When not messing about on the water, visit the Museum of the Broads at Stalham, where you’ll find out how the Broads – navigable rivers and lakes – were created by medieval peat extraction.
 Wroxham, regarded as the centre of the Broads, is a pretty village but one that can get overly busy.
 Nearby, at Hoveton, is BeWILDerwood – a woodland adventure playground with zip wires and treehouses.
 You’ll also find the Norfolk Broads Cycling Centre here, where you can hire bikes and buy cycle route maps covering the whole of the Broads.

 Discover Norfolk’s county town, Norwich – a handsome old city with one of the finest Norman cathedrals in the country.
 It’s a lovely city to walk around, with a lively market and medieval streets.
 Norwich Castle Museum & Gallery has plenty of hands-on displays to please youngsters, while older children may enjoy the rather more modern Sainsbury Centre for Visual Arts at the University of East Anglia.

-Also out west is King’s Lynn, which was a very wealthy port until the discovery of America.
-It boasts some superb old port buildings and the charming Lynn Museum, home to a life-size replica of Seahenge, a Bronze Age timber circle discovered at Holme-next-the-Sea in 1998.
-Parts of nearby Sandringham Castle are open to the public.
+West Norfolk, furthest from the coast, is often overlooked, but King’s Lynn, a wealthy port until the discovery of America, boasts superb old port buildings and the charming Lynn Museum, home to a life-size replica of Seahenge, a Bronze Age timber circle discovered at Holme-next-the-Sea in 1998.
+Parts of nearby Sandringham House are open to the public.